Alexander William Bickerton: Wainoni home

-In 1884, Bickerton and his family moved into a new home near New Brighton, Christchurch that he named Wainoni.
+In 1884, Bickerton and his family moved into a new home near New Brighton, Christchurch, that he named Wainoni.
 It became a centre for the social life of students at the Canterbury College.
 The property included a small theatre, a vast garden, and fireworks displays for entertainment.
-Bickerton's idea for the property was to create a new form of society based around his socialist beliefs, however this social experiment was discontinued after several years.
-From 1903 the property was turned more into a theme park to provide family income, with a zoo, 7,000 person amphitheatre, conservatory, aquariums, cinema, medicine and fireworks factories, and mock naval battles on a man-made lake – it attracted hundreds of thousands of people over the coming years.
-In the end the Pleasure Gardens as they were called started running at a loss and was closed by 1914.
+Bickerton's idea for the property was to create a new form of society based around his socialist beliefs, but this social experiment was discontinued after several years.
+From 1903 the property became more of a theme park to provide family income.
+It contained a zoo, an amphitheatre, a conservatory, aquaria, a cinema, and medicine and fireworks factories.
+Mock naval battles were held on a man-made lake along with fireworks displays.
+The property attracted hundreds of thousands of visitors over the coming years.
+In time, the Pleasure Gardens, as they were called, started running at a loss and were closed by 1914.

 Hope for theory recognition

-In 1910 after significant developments in the astronomic field Bickerton believed he had another chance to get his Partial impact theory recognised.
+In 1910 after significant developments in the astronomy field, Bickerton believed he had another chance to get his partial impact theory recognised.
 He went to London the same year, leaving his wife and five sons and two daughters in charge of the Wainoni home.
 Bickerton hoped he could get support from his most famous student Ernest Rutherford who commented on the theory: “the only satisfactory theory of accounting for the remarkable phenomena observed at the time of the appearance of a new star”.
-Rutherford wasn't an astronomer though, and he failed to sway opinion.
-Bickerton wasn't able to provide new evidence to explain his theory, and could only repeat what he previously thought.
+Rutherford was not an astronomer and he failed to sway opinion.
+Bickerton was not able to provide new evidence to explain his theory, and could only repeat what he previously thought.
 The theory did achieve some recognition by being included in authoritative writings as a possible explanation in the appearance of novae.
 Some years later Rutherford showed in experiments that third bodies would be produced by atomic impacts resulting in disintegration of one of the atoms.
+Sometimes close to destitution he never lost hope that his theory would one day be recognised.